Ten Years Later

 I remember very little of the next few days—a chilly walk at Mendon Ponds Park with Chris, dragging myself to church and breaking down, sobbing, as I asked for prayer, a psychologist friend telling me it would eventually get better, an emergency visit to my psychiatrist, who prescribed an atypical antipsychotic and told me it should start to take effect in about three days.
 Then, Christmas with friends at their parents’, sharing a festive meal in a fog.

 I spent that night in the observation unit of the psychiatric ED at the hospital where I worked, then spent the next nine days on a locked inpatient unit.
-Concerned medical professionals asked me lots and lots of questions and devised a new cocktail of meds that would relieve my anxiety while letting me sleep.
+My windowless room was equipped with breakaway clothing hooks and an inspection glass in the door, and I wore sweats without drawstrings so I couldn’t harm myself.
+Concerned medical professionals asked me lots of questions and devised a new cocktail of meds that would relieve my anxiety while letting me sleep.
 Thirty minutes after my first dose, I couldn’t keep my eyes open.
-I was encouraged to attend daily group therapy sessions and carefully filled geometric patterns with brightly colored pencils during arts & crafts time.
-It wasn’t basket weaving, but it kept my mind focused on something other than how hopelessly shitty my life had become, while the meds gradually did their work.
-After a week, I was able to put on my civvies and attend a day treatment program a mile or so away.
-Coming back to the hospital felt like reentering prison, and I was both relieved and disoriented when I was finally discharged to the care of my wife to finish out my two weeks in partial hospitalization.
-And then, it was back to work and normal life, or as normal as I could manage.
+I just wanted to sit alone and read a book but was “encouraged” to attend daily group therapy sessions and arts & crafts time, where we carefully filled geometric patterns with brightly colored pencils.
+It wasn’t basket weaving, but it served the same purpose: keeping my mind focused on something other than how hopelessly shitty my life had become, while the meds gradually did their work.
+After a week, I was allowed to put on my civvies and attend a nearby day treatment program.
+Coming back to the hospital felt like reentering prison, and I was both relieved and disoriented when I was finally discharged into the care of my wife at home.
+I finished out my two weeks in the partial hospitalization program, then it was back to work and normal life, or as normal as I could manage.

 Recovery 1.0

-I have few clear memories of that time, although pictures I took tell me that I was at least partially functional.2 I lasted a few months, until a social worker colleague found me, unable to form a coherent sentence, sitting in the staff elevator lobby of the children’s hospital.3 She fetched my wife, who brought me back to the Psych ED.
+My memories of the next few months are fuzzy, but I have a photographic record2 (I document everything), and I still have my calendar entries from then.
+Looking back, I was more active than I remembered.
+Clearly, I was fighting, trying to get better.
+I finished my photography class and went to a baby shower.
+My brothers and I finally buried my dad’s ashes on July 16, oddly enough, also my daughter’s birthday.
+I lasted until early August, when a social worker colleague found me, exhausted and unable to form a coherent sentence, sitting in the staff elevator lobby of the children’s hospital.3 She fetched my wife, who brought me back to the Psych ED.
 My psychiatrist was on service and admitted me to the partial hospitalization program again, after which he put me on three months of disability.

-I don’t remember this period either, except that it was sometime during my disability that I started riding my bike nearly every day.
-I started with five or ten mile rides, then worked up to 25 or 30 miles per day, six or seven days per week.
+I don’t remember this period clearly either, but I’ve looked back at my workout tracker from that time (remember, I document everything), and this is when my riding took off.
+In August, I rode four times and logged 52 miles (about 13 miles per ride).
+We visited the Corning Museum of Glass and brought our daughter to her freshman year at RIT.
+In September, I rode 10 times and logged 181 miles (about 18 miles per ride).
+I started weekly pizza lunches with a friend from church, and we took pictures together near his office.
+In October, I rode 25 times (6 days per week) and rode logged 526 miles (about 21 miles per ride), including a 60 mile ride on the canal.
+We went to our church’s annual Cider Days, and I volunteered as a photographer for a cancer support group’s 5K fundraiser and our church’s Halloween trick or treat.
+My riding tailed off some in November and December but we made it to Virginia for a family thanksgiving, including a trip to the Jamestown Settlement living museum.
+Chris and I rode the canal on a 40º December 26, the coldest ride I’d ever taken.
+I picked up again the following April and stayed consistent until the next winter.
+Even during the cold weather, I was using an elliptical and bike trainer almost every day.
+Eventually I worked up to 25 or 30 miles per day, six or seven days per week.
 I rode from home to the Erie Canal trail, then to Fairport or Genesee Valley Park, or I rode up to Lake Ontario and over to the Genesee River where it flowed into the lake.
 I lost weight and gained endurance, and you could break rocks on my thighs.
 I returned to work for another several months, then, exhausted, went on another three months of disability and even longer bike rides.
-Two years after my crash, I was weaned off all my crisis meds but one (at a low dose) and finally felt stable in a new normal.
-Along with meds, therapy, and rest, I had literally ridden myself out of severe clinical anxiety and depression.
+Two years after my crash, I was weaned off all my crisis meds but one (at a low dose) and finally felt like this was a new normal.
+Along with meds, therapy, and rest, and supportive relationships, I had ridden myself out of severe anxiety and depression.

 The Lead Up